0xc3e/vc_mipi_imx8mp/README.md

      $ cd vc_mipi_imx8mp/bin
      $ ./setup.sh --host
    ```
-   As default the driver for the imx296 / imx296C is activated.
+   As default the driver for the imx296 / imx296C sensor is activated.
 If you want to use the imx327C sensor you have to patch the device tree.
    ```
      $ ./setup.sh --imx327
    ```
-   To switch back to the imx296 driver type
+   To switch back to the imx296 driver type:
    ```
      $ ./setup.sh --imx296
    ```

-3. Build (all) the kernel image, kernel modules and device tree files.
+3. Build the kernel image, kernel modules and device tree files.
    ```
      $ ./build.sh --all
    ```

 4. Create a new Toradex Easy Installer Image.
 Insert a USB stick (FAT formated) with minimum 1GB capacity.
-The script will download the reference image from toradex patch it with the build kernel and device tree files from step 3 and copy the image to the usb stick.
+The script will download the reference image from toradex, patch it with the build kernel and device tree files from step 3 and copy the image to the usb stick.
    ```
      $ ./create_tezi.sh -m /media/<username>/<usb-stick-name>
    ```

-5. Enter recovery mode by following the [imx-recovery-mode](https://developer.toradex.com/knowledge-base/imx-recovery-mode) instructions.
+5. Enter recovery mode by following the [imx-recovery-mode](https://developer.toradex.com/knowledge-base/imx-recovery-mode#Enter_recovery_mode-8) instructions.
 We provide a script to easily flash an image.
-It will download the tools from toradex and start to watch for a matching usb device to flash to.
+It will download the tools from Toradex and start to watch for a matching usb device to flash to.
    ```
      $ ./recover.sh
    ```